Neuberger Berman Group LLC - Form 8.3 - GXO Logistics Inc. | MarketScreener

 |

-**In addition to the purchase and sell transactions reported below, the change in the Firm’s position as compared to its last report filed with the Takeover Panel was caused by non-purchase/sell transactions (e.g. journal, transfers) that resulted in decrease in the Firm’s position of 505 shares.
+**In addition to the purchase and sell transactions reported below, the change in the Firm’s position as compared to its last report filed with the Takeover Panel was caused by non-purchase/sell transactions (e.g. journal, transfers) that resulted in increase in the Firm’s position of 218 shares.

 All interests and all short positions should be disclosed.